realiti4/tradingfeatures/README.md

     df2 = bitfinex.get(2000, symbol='ethusd')   # Default is btcusd, you can pass others in symbol parameter

+    df3 = bitfinex.get(20000, interval='1m')    # You can pass any interval that exchange api supports

 Just pass how much data you want.
 It will return the amount in most recent 1h data.
-Currently only 1h data is supported.
 If history amount is above api limit, `.get()` will run `.get_history()` under the hood, so you don't need to worry about it.
-But if you want everything and don't want to guess how much data avaliable on each exchange, just run `.get_history()` and get everything.
+But if you want everything avaliable on an exchange, just run `.get_history()`.

 ### Download all available history with .get_history()
 The tool will download all avaliable history while respecting request per minute limits.
 Using it easy, and it takes couple of minutes for 1h data.